dinizaidan/Streamlit-Edutech/README.md

 After entering the data, users can click the "Predict Student Performance" button to receive a prediction (Graduate or Dropout) along with the probabilities for each outcome.

 This application serves as a practical demonstration of how machine learning models can be utilized to deliver actionable insights and predictions to stakeholders.

-## Business Dashboard
-**Key Insights from dashboard**
-✔ Students most likely to graduate are financially stable, enroll early, and have strong socioeconomic support.
-✔ Dropout risk increases with financial stress, moderate socioeconomic risk, and later age at enrollment.
-✔ Male students have slightly higher dropout rates compared to females.
-✔ Students with “no identified risk” still show notable dropout rates, indicating hidden challenges.

 ## Conclusion